GSA/site-scanning-documentation/about/project-management/proposals/agency-bureau-website-directory.md

 Such as file could look like [this](https://github.com/GSA/site-scanning-documentation/blob/main/about/project-management/prototypes/agency_websites.csv) or [this](https://github.com/GSA/site-scanning-documentation/blob/main/about/project-management/prototypes/agency_websites.yml).
 They could then be crawled, harvested, and combined on a regular occastion.

-One advantage of this model is that it makes agency adoption and responsible upkeep of their list much more visible and directly attritable.
+One advantage of this model is that it makes agency adoption and responsible upkeep of their list much more visible and directly attributable.

 4) Create a norm around metadata